DarkMatterCore/nxdumptool/host/README.md

 # nxdumptool USB Application Binary Interface (ABI) Technical Specification

 This Markdown document aims to explain the technical details behind the ABI used by nxdumptool to communicate with a USB host device connected to the console.
-As of this writing (May 11th, 2021), the current ABI version is `1`.
+As of this writing (April 19th, 2023), the current ABI version is `1.1`.

 In order to avoid unnecessary clutter, this document assumes the reader is already familiar with homebrew launching on the Nintendo Switch, as well as USB concepts such as device/configuration/interface/endpoint descriptors and bulk mode transfers.
 Shall this not be the case, a small list of helpful resources is available at the end of this document.